OUR FILM COMPANY CULTURE

 Why this quote?

 The reason this one stuck out, and why it has ended up on the wall, is that I can’t even begin to remember the number of times I’ve sat down with editors and film directors after a shoot and it’s been explained to me why a particular choice has been made, why this shot isn’t quite as good as they wanted or why one shot cuts to this shot and not that one.
 Indeed, I’ve done it myself many times.

 Whilst that information can sometimes be nice to have it’s of no real use because the end product, the film, must be able to stand alone.
 It has to exist in the wild and achieve its purpose without the creators there to explain it.

 It’s one of the reasons why film directors have a big propensity to either become or even start out as quite difficult.
 Every single detail is ultimately their responsibility.
 So, as David Fincher says “you may as well take all the credit because you’re going to get all the blame”.

 Our company culture is very much one of personal responsibility, teamwork and being able to rely on each other.
+We have had a number of apprentices over the years who have all appreciated being given the support that the culture here at Vermillion Films offers.
 If everyone has done their job properly during the video production then we shouldn’t have to explain to anyone why something hasn’t worked.